arnie12a/Projects/README.md

 ---

 ### **[Running Tracker](https://running-training-app.vercel.app)**
-Developed a running statistics visualization app using Flask for data input and a React + TypeScript frontend for interactive charts and metrics.
+Developed a running statistics visualization app using Flask for data input and a React + TypeScript frontend to track my runs to prepare for my first Marathon race.
 **(2025)**

 ---

 ### **[Basketball Shot Chart Generator](https://arnie12a.github.io/BasketballShotchart/)**
 Built an interactive tool for plotting basketball shots and analyzing performance.
 Features a simple, responsive interface for visualizing makes, misses, and shot locations.
+This was the first ever thing I made and put out onto the internet.
 **(2022)**

 ---